MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 In this step, specify the embedding model for vectorizing chunked data.

-Chunking is built-in and nonconfigurable.
+Chunking is built in and nonconfigurable.
 The effective settings are:

 ```json
 "textSplitMode": "pages",